 Why choose Law with Southern Cross?

-We're rated 5-stars for learning resources and student support (GUG 2021)
+We're rated 5-stars for overall experience, teaching quality, student support and learning resources (GUG 2022)

 Entry pathways available into Bachelor of Laws from the Associate Degree in Law (Paralegal Studies)

 Our double degrees enable students to expand their career options or focus in a specialist field, with only one extra year of study

 Our law courses are delivered on campus at the Gold Coast and also online with flexible study options available.

 We provide legal education for future lawyers and paralegals in a supportive, scholarly environment.